Preparing for Inpatient Rehabilitation

 It is important to remember that your stay is just the first step in the rehabilitation process.
 Your social worker discusses options for follow-up services including home care and home therapy, outpatient therapy, or additional inpatient therapy in a subacute facility.

-Can my family visit when I'm an inpatient?
+Can my family visit while I'm receiving rehabilitation care?

 Yes.
 Visiting is recommended.
 During inpatient rehabilitation, you work with a team of individuals on your recovery.
-You are the most important part of that team, and your family, friends, and loved ones are also important members of the team.
+You are the most important part of that team, and your family, friends, and loved ones are also important.
+We let you know the best time for friends and family to visit, based on your rehabilitation schedule.

 Can family members stay overnight?